Rep. Adam Schiff: 'The Uncontested Facts Show This President Solicited A Bribe'

 In their own prebuttal report released Monday, House GOP members accuse Democrats of "trying to impeach a duly elected President based on the accusations and assumptions of unelected bureaucrats who disagreed with President Trump's policy initiatives and processes."

-A number of polls, including one from NPR last month, show about half of Americans approve of the impeachment inquiry (50% support compared to 43% who do not).
+A number of polls, including one from NPR last month, show about half of Americans approve of the impeachment inquiry (50% support compared with 43% who do not).
 But Americans appear to be split evenly on whether they support Trump being impeached and removed from office — 45% approve to 44% oppose.

 Inskeep asked Schiff whether, given that public opinion on impeachment is changing very little and that Trump is unlikely to ultimately be convicted and removed from office by the Republican-controlled Senate, he would be in favor of a less severe outcome than impeachment.